-Q. What happens if the FCO advises against all but essential travel to the country I am in or due to visit?
+Q. What happens if the FCDO advises against all but essential travel to the country I am in or due to visit?

 If you are currently in the destination you will be repatriated as soon as possible.

 If you are due to travel imminently, then alternative options will be discussed with you.
 This will include postponing your trip, changing destination or the option to cancel.

 If you are travelling to the country in the coming weeks or months, we would contact you to discuss the latest situation and options available to you.